blocklet/blocklet-specification/README.md

 - DEMO

-Any blocklet name with `DEMO` means this blocklet is built for simple demo purpose, usually the project itself is just the minimal barebone of the scaffold code.
+Any blocklet name with `DEMO` means this blocklet is built for simple demo purpose, usually the project itself is just the minimal barebone of the scaffold code. `Demo` blocklets have no useful features, only for demo.

 - Example

 Any blocklet name with `Example` means this blocklet is built as an example to showcase the capability of ABT Node and Blocklet framework.
-The `Example` blocklets usually have more features than `Demo` blocklets, but may not stand for production quality.
+The `Example` blocklets usually have useful features than those `Demo` blocklets, but may not stand for production quality.

 - Starter